Configuring RDMA Over Converged Ethernet (RoCE) version 2

 Port ID: 67108881

-You must create a vSphere Standard Switch to provide network connectivity for hosts, virtual machines, and to handle VMkernel traffic.
+You must create a vSphere Standard Switch to provide network connectivity for hosts, virtual machines, and VMkernel traffic.
 Depending on the connection type that you want to create, you can create a new vSphere Standard Switch with a VMkernel adapter, only connect physical network adapters to the new switch, or create the switch with a virtual machine port group.

 Create Network Connectivity Switches

-Use these steps to create a vSphere Standard Switch to provide network connectivity for hosts, virtual machines, and to handle VMkernel traffic.
+Use these steps to create a vSphere Standard Switch to provide network connectivity for hosts, virtual machines, and to VMkernel traffic.

 Before you begin